 - 24. A Reprimand or Severe Reprimand can be given in conjunction with another sanction.
-The circumstances in which a Reprimand or Severe Reprimand either alone or in conjunction with a Fine may be appropriate include - where the Misconduct was unintended or where the Misconduct does not cast doubt on the general competence of the Member or Member Firm; and - where the Misconduct is not so damaging to public and market confidence in the standards of conduct of Members or Member Firms and in the accountancy profession and the quality of corporate reporting in the United Kingdom that, in order to protect the public and the wider public interest, ineligibility for a licence, withdrawal of a licence or exclusion would be the more appropriate sanction.

-25. Where the circumstances suggest a Reprimand or Severe Reprimand is the appropriate sanction, a Tribunal should consider the seriousness of the Misconduct to determine whether a Severe Reprimand is the more appropriate censure for the particular Misconduct.
+The circumstances in which a Reprimand or Severe Reprimand either alone or in conjunction with a Fine may be appropriate include: - a. where the Misconduct was unintended or where the Misconduct does not cast doubt on the general competence of the Member; and - b. where the Misconduct is not so damaging to public and market confidence in the standards of conduct of Members and in the actuarial profession and the quality of corporate reporting that, in order to protect the public and the wider public interest, ineligibility for a practising certificate or licence, a direction to prevent a Member from undertaking engagements of a particular character, withdrawal of a practising certificate or licence or Exclusion would be the more appropriate sanction. - 25.
+Where the circumstances suggest a Reprimand or Severe Reprimand is the appropriate sanction, a Tribunal should consider the seriousness of the Misconduct to determine whether a Severe Reprimand is the more appropriate censure for the particular Misconduct.